 - Future upgrades will be much faster

-- Future upgrades will be way less bug-prone
+- Future upgrades will be significantly less bug-prone

 - The app’s UI is more consistent because of a restricted custom API for every component

 - Developers’ experience is better because we can align the library to our own needs

 - Any future plans for replacing Vuetify are easy to accomplish because of how we’ve decoupled the implementation

 - Creating a component library improves the creation of future apps we decide to build